public interface Iterable

 assert new LinkedHashSet([1,2,3,4]).bufferedIterator().with { [head(), toList()] } == [1, [1,2,3,4]]

 Chops the Iterable into pieces, returning lists with sizes corresponding to the supplied chop sizes.
-If the Iterable isn't large enough, truncated (possibly empty) pieces are returned.
 Using a chop size of -1 will cause that piece to contain all remaining items from the Iterable.

 Example usage: